 We've seen the ads on Craigslist and eBay offering

 local service to Philadelphia (by way of other cities) with no real drop-off location for secure delivery of your precious home memories - only a distant P.O.
 Box of unknown location.
 When they use wrongly appropriated city keywords to capture your attention, they're simply wasting your time.
-We're located blocks from Rittenhouse Square in center city Philadelphia.
-We advertise exclusively on the internet, yet still offer our low prices in person as well, staying open weekdays from noon until 8pm to accommodate our customers busy schedules.
+We're located blocks from City Hall in center city Philadelphia.
+We promote our services exclusively on the internet, yet still offer our low prices in person as well, staying open Tuesday through Fridays from noon until 6pm to accommodate our customers busy schedules.

 Like we see in this screenshot captured at a competitor site, they got the artists name and album right, but those song names are horrible!
 What is "A Track #1"?
 It appears as if you're obligated to re-identify all those tracks in your media player!

-We hand-type and double check our ID3 tags for easily identifiable MP3 files with full meta-data (including art from the jacket embedded into the MP3 file).
+We hand-type and double check our ID3 tags for easily identifiable MP3 files with full meta-data (including jacket art embedded into the MP3 file with our Collectors Editions).
 There is no database of song titles of rare LP conversions, requiring our human touch to ensure valid & proper data.

 First, the generic (branded!) disc media name will make it hard to identify once it's in your computer, and the disc format is not compliant with the DVD standard, meaning it won't play in all DVD players.